-Civitas' commitment to sustainability leadership in the oil and gas industry exists at the nexus of a dedication to environmental stewardship and the company's unique status as Colorado's first carbon neutral oil and gas producer with respect to scope 1 and 2 GHG emissions.
-Civitas was carbon neutral upon company formation in 2021 and has maintained carbon neutrality through a two-fold approach to 1) reduce and eliminate operational emissions as a foremost priority, and only after that rigorous effort has taken place, 2) offset residual scope 1 and 2 emissions annually.
+Civitas' commitment to sustainability leadership in the oil and gas industry exists at the nexus of a dedication to environmental stewardship and the company's unique status as Colorado's first carbon neutral oil and gas producer producer with respect to scope 1 and 2 GHG emissions.
+This commitment to carbon neutrality is not a goal to be achieved years from now; it was a reality at the time of corporate formation that has been maintained through a two-fold approach to 1) reduce and eliminate operational emissions as a foremost priority, and only after that rigorous effort has taken place, 2) offset residual scope 1 and 2 emissions annually.